 Aquarium SizeTop ↑

-Looks particularly effective in a heavily-planted arrangement with a darkish substrate, and can appear a little washed out in sparsely-decorated set-ups, or alternatively thrives in a set-up designed to resemble a flowing river or stream with a substrate of variably-sized rocks and gravel and some large water-worn boulders.
-This could be further furnished with driftwood branches and plants such as Microsorum, Bolbitis or Anubias spp. which can be grown attached to the décor.
+Looks particularly effective in a planted arrangement with a darker substrate, and can appear a little washed out in sparsely-decorated set-ups.
+Also thrives in a set-up designed to resemble a flowing river or stream with a substrate of variably-sized rocks and gravel and some large water-worn boulders.
+This could be further furnished with driftwood branches and plants such as Microsorum, Bolbitis or Anubias spp. grown attached to the décor.

 Since it naturally inhabits running water this species should never be added to a biologically immature set-up as it requires stable water conditions, and weekly water changes of 30-50 % aquarium volume should be considered mandatory.

 Likely to feed on small invertebrates, algae and other zooplankton in nature.
 In the aquarium it will accept dried foods of a suitable size but should mostly be offered small live and frozen fare such as Daphnia, Artemia, etc.